RylanCraig/Smart_Kitchen/README.md

 5. **Create or Copy HTML and PHP Files**
    1. You need to create all 6 HTML files as well as the `styles.css` file.
 Also, you can copy the code for these files from this GitHub repository.
    2. Additionally, make sure to copy all 9 PHP files from this repository to the correct project folder.
+   3. **Reminder**: All files (HTML, CSS, and PHP) must be placed in the `htdocs` directory within your XAMPP installation for the app to function correctly.

 6. **Open the App Locally**
    After completing all the above steps, open a live server for your `index.html` file and enjoy your personal Smart Kitchen Web App connected to a local database.